 Here are the top 11 high-end work from home jobs for 2019 to start earning money from home on your own time.

-It seems that everyone is blogging these days — from your nosy co-workers to distant acquaintances and even grandma Jo.
+It seems that everyone is blogging these days — from your nosy co-workers to distant acquaintances and even Grandma Mary.

 Let me be blunt: if you are going to treat blogging as writing blobs of text with a couple of random images strewn in between, you are heading for a disaster.

-Because once you see that you are not getting desirable results, you are likely to abandon it eventually — just like 59.3% others like you.
+Because once you see that you’re not getting desirable results, you are likely to abandon it eventually — just like 59.3% other bloggers.

-First and foremost, I would suggest you start right away with getting a paid domain name and WordPress hosting.
-I, personally, use Bluehost and as is discernible it has helped me tremendously in scaling my blog.
+The first step is to get a paid domain name and WordPress hosting.
+Personally, I use Bluehost and it’s helped me tremendously in scaling my blog.